Guidance for Staff on Promotion to Readerships and Professorships

 Professor Ray Hudson

 The number to be promoted to Readerships and Professorships in any one year is not subject to any quota but is determined in the light of the quality and quantity of applications as well as broader financial considerations.

-Promotion to a Readership or a Professorship is an acknowledgement that the majority of your work is at least 3*, with a substantial number of outputs at the 4* level (see paragraph 7, Research), that you have a sustained track record of publishing at this level and demonstrate the potential to continue to do this into the foreseeable future.
+Promotion to a Readership or a Professorship is an acknowledgement that the majority of your work is at least internationally excellent in terms of originality, significance and rigour with a substantial number of outputs at the level of world-leading in terms of originality, significance and rigour (see paragraph 7, Research), that you have a sustained track record of publishing at this level and demonstrate the potential to continue to do this into the foreseeable future.

 Promotion to a Readership is a mark of personal distinction to members of staff who have made a distinguished contribution to the advancement of their discipline, by way of original research and/or innovative application.
 The award recognises a member of staff's high international reputation resulting from their research.
 The reputation may be further judged by some or all of the following:

 - requests to referee the work of other scholars;

 - membership of national and international bodies relevant to the research field;

 - contribution to the work of professional societies;